The most common Bollard is flat, and white apart from a red rectangle towards the top.

 Only the Northern most Island of Saipan is Covered.

-Lines are quite rare on the Mariana island roads, however they will have yellow centre lines.
+Lines are quite rare on the Mariana island roads, however they will have yellow center lines.

 The Mariana Islands use US style signs.